Sam Vaknin: Life

 Born in Kiryat Yam, Israel, Vaknin was the eldest of five children born to Sephardi Jewish immigrants.
 His mother was from Turkey, and his father, a construction worker, was from Morocco.
 He describes a difficult, violent childhood, stating in an interview that his parents "were ill-equipped to deal with normal children, let alone the gifted".
 Vaknin believes that abuse and trauma from this time triggered his NPD.

-Vaknin left home to serve in the Israel Defense Forces from 1979 to 1982 in training and education units.
-Between 1980 and 1983 he founded a chain of computerized information kiosks in Tel Aviv, and in 1982 worked for the Nessim D. Gaon Group in Geneva, Paris, and New York City.
+Vaknin was conscripted into the Israel Defense Forces when he was 17.

 Between 1982 and 1983, Vaknin studied for a doctorate at Pacific Western University (California).
 His PhD dissertation was entitled "Time Asymmetry Revisited".
 In it, Vaknin postulated the existence of a particle (chronon).
-He proposed that chronon interactions (particle exchanges) in the Time Field generate "time" and "time asymmetry" as we observe them.
 Vaknin's work has been expanded into the Geometric Chronon Field Theory by independent researcher Eytan H. Suchard.

-By the mid 1980s, Vaknin was highly successful financially, but aware of difficulties in his relationship with his wife, including severe mood swings.
+By the mid 1980s, Vaknin was living in London, and was successful financially, but aware of difficulties in his relationship with his first wife, including severe mood swings.
 He sought help from a psychiatrist, who diagnosed him with narcissistic personality disorder (NPD).
 Vaknin did not accept the diagnosis.
 As he later reflected: "I had no idea what he was talking about," he says.
 "I tried to corrupt him, I offered him money, and having felt that I succeeded, I lost all interest in him."

-From 1986 to 1987 he was the general manager of IPE Ltd. in London.
-He moved back to Israel, where he became director of the investment firm, Mikbatz Teshua.
-In 1995, Vaknin and two other men were found guilty of three counts of securities fraud related to activities with the firm.
-He was sentenced to 18 months' imprisonment and fined 50,000 shekels (about $14,000), while the company was fined 100,000 shekels.
+Vaknin moved back to Israel, where he became director of the investment firm, Mikbatz Teshua.
+In 1995, Vaknin and two other men were convicted of three counts of securities fraud for deceiving customers and thereafter engaging in stock manipulation.
+He was sentenced to 18 months' imprisonment and fined 50,000 shekels (about $14,000), and the company was fined 100,000 shekels.
 As a condition of parole, he agreed to another mental health evaluation, which noted various personality disorders.

 According to Vaknin, "I was borderline, schizoid, but the most dominant was NPD."
 On this occasion he accepted the diagnosis, because, he wrote, "it was a relief to know what I had."
 As he reflected on the failure of his marriage, his estrangement from his family, his financial difficulties, and the ruin of his reputation, he initially blamed others for his difficulties but with time he realized that he was at fault.
 While in prison, he began to write his book "Malignant Self Love – Narcissism Revisited".